Frequently asked PR questions

 Reach: how many people saw your publication?

-Media coverage: number and type of placements
+Media attention: number and type of placements

 Sentiment: positive, negative or neutral about your brand